-- A Dutch team in 2012 injected Candida Albicans yeast cells into the knee joints of mice.
+- A Dutch team in 2012 injected Candida albicans yeast cells into the knee joints of mice.
 They found that these mice exhibited not only “joint swelling and inflammation”, but also “enhanced destruction of cartilage and bone”.
 The study concluded that “minute amounts of fungal components, like C. albicans, are very potent in interfering with the local cytokine environment in an arthritic joint, thereby polarizing arthritis towards a more destructive phenotype.”

 - Researchers at the University of Pittsburgh found that the presence of Candida caused an inflammatory response in the body, specifically the production of TH17 cells.
-These are thought to play a role in rheumatoid arthritis, as well as other autoimmune diseases like psoriasis, multiple schlerosis and Crohn’s disease.
+These are thought to play a role in rheumatoid arthritis, as well as other autoimmune diseases like psoriasis, multiple sclerosis, and Crohn’s disease.

 - A Swiss study also examined the role of Candida-related TH17 cells and inflammation.
-In the words of the author of the study, Dr Christina Zielinski, “I am convinced that an imbalance in our microbial microflora has a decisive influence on the development of chronic inflammatory illnesses like rheumatism”.
+In the words of the author of the study, Dr Christina Zielinski, “I am convinced that an imbalance in our microbial microflora has a decisive influence on the development of chronic inflammatory illnesses like rheumatism.”

 Reducing inflammation in your body is one of the keys to getting relief from arthritis, and your diet is the first thing you need to look at.
 There are certain foods that will help to relieve your symptoms, and other foods that will just make them worse.

-Now for the foods to avoid – sugar, trans fats, alcohol and any kind of processed carbohydrate like white bread or white pasta.
+Now for the foods to avoid – sugar, trans fats, alcohol, and any kind of processed carbohydrate like white bread or white pasta.
 Sounds familiar?
 You should be avoiding these foods anyway as part of your Candida diet.

 The research studies listed above show a clear link between Candida and arthritis.
 If you believe that you suffer from both of these conditions, beating your Candida overgrowth can provide relief from your arthritis symptoms.

 Attacking your Candida will help with your arthritis in two ways.
 Firstly, by destroying those Candida colonies in your gut, you prevent the need for an inflammatory response from your immune system.
-Secondly, by switching to a healthy, low-sugar diet, you will eliminate many of those inflammatory foods from your diet too.
+Secondly, by switching to a healthy, low-sugar eating plan, you will eliminate many of those pro-inflammatory foods from your diet too.